digiltd/oh-rtd-test/XBMC-Binding.md

 Player.Stop       | >         | Stop playback
 Player.Open       | >         | Open a URL for playback
 System.Shutdown   | >         | Send OFF to power down the system
+System.Suspend    | >         | Send OFF to put the system in Suspend mode
+System.Hibernate  | >         | Send OFF to put the system in Hibernate mode
-GUI.ShowNotification | >         | Show a notification in the XBMC UI
+System.Reboot     | >         | Send OFF to reboot the system
-Application.Volume   | =         | Show and adjust the volume in the XBMC application
+System.State      | <         | State of the XBMC application (ON if connected, OFF is XBMC unavailable) GUI.ShowNotification | >         | Show a notification in the XBMC UI Application.Volume   | =         | Show and adjust the volume in the XBMC application

-All incoming properties will be refreshed with each refresh interval of the binding (default 60 seconds).
+Incoming properties that are not part of any XBMC notification, will be refreshed with each refresh interval of the binding (default 60 seconds).
+Currently this applies to the 'Player.Label' and 'Player.Title'  properties.

 ## Example use case